IBM/charts/GUIDELINES.md

 ## Compatible with latest ICP

 Charts must be tested for compatibility with the latest releases of ICP within 60 days of general availability.
-The expectation is that a Cloud Pak will work on all future version of ICP, without skipping versions.
+The expectation is that the helm chart will work on all future version of ICP, without skipping versions.

 ## Avoid hard-coded version constraints

 Avoid setting kubeVersion of tillerVersion to a single specific version in both `Chart.yaml` as well as in Helm template files.
-The intent is to make sure the Cloud Pak continues to work on future versions of ICP without modification.
+The intent is to make sure the helm chart continues to work on future versions of ICP without modification.
 Instead of setting a specific version, allow for a particular version or greater:
 ```
 tillerVersion: ">=2.5.0"
 ```